chiaweh2/chiaweh2/README.md

 🌊 **Oceanographer | Software Engineer | Data Engineer**

 ---

-Welcome to my GitHub profile!
-I am a software and data engineer, where I manage and analyze climate marine ocean data.
-With a Ph.D. in oceanography, I am passionate about bridging scientific research and software engineering to advance climate and earth sciences.
+**Welcome to my GitHub profile!**
+I'm a software and data engineer specializing in managing and analyzing marine and climate data.
+With a Ph.D. in oceanography, I'm passionate about bridging scientific research and software engineering to advance climate and Earth system sciences.

 ### 🛠️ What I Do